Owner, Music Director

 In 2018, Luke graduated from Columbia College Chicago with a bachelor’s degree in contemporary, urban, and popular music, with a focus on guitar performance.
 Even though Luke is mostly a rock and metal player, he has experience studying and playing in various genres of music including jazz, fusion, r&b, funk, acoustic finger-style, blues, and more.
 Luke is always pushing himself and constantly honing his sound, technique, and songwriting.
 Becoming a better musician is a lifelong and joyous process, and there is nothing he would rather be dedicating his life to.

-Show Director, Guitar Teacher, Singing Teacher, Bass Guitar Teacher
+Show Director, Guitar Teacher, Vocal Teacher, Bass Guitar Teacher

 Manuel is a guitarist and vocalist born and raised in Chicago.
 He has performed in multiple original and cover bands over the course of the past decade, playing shows at places like Double Door, Lincoln Hall, Bottom Lounge, and House of Blues, and touring the Midwest.